Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Quantum Carnot heat engine

 We first focus on the cyclic quantum Carnot heat engine operating with the Carnot cycle stated in Sec. \ref{sec:2}.
 At weak couplings, one utilizes $Q_h$ and total work $W\equiv\sum_{i=h,a1,c,a2}W_i$ to define the efficiency which, however, cannot be directly applied to the strong coupling regime \cite{Gardas.15.PRE,Liu.21.PRL}.
 Hence, to unveil the strong coupling effect on the efficiency, one needs to decipher an appropriate definition for the efficiency first.
 In this regard, one should bear in mind that a thermodynamic efficiency quantifies how worth a gain at the expense of a cost is.

 For a heat engine operated at strong couplings, the actual cost should be the excess heat $Q_{\mathrm{ex}}^h$ during the hot isothermal process that the working substance absorbs.
-As for the gain, we point out that there exists two possible definitions at strong couplings due to the distinction between $W_{\mathrm{ex}}\equiv\sum_{i=h,a1,c,a2}W_{\mathrm{ex},i}$ and $W$.
-If one evaluates the performance of heat engines solely from the energetics of the working substance, $W_{\mathrm{ex}}$ would be the natural gain.
-Alternatively, one can take into account the design purpose of heat engines of being able to exert useful work on external systems, rendering $W$ a faithful gain.
-For later convenience, we dub these two perspectives inside and outside views illustrated in Fig. \ref{fig:engine_def} (a) and (b), respectively.
+As for the gain, we point out that one can have two possible choices at strong couplings due to the distinction between $W_{\mathrm{ex}}\equiv\sum_{i=h,a1,c,a2}W_{\mathrm{ex},i}$ and $W$.

-Following the inside view shown in Fig. \ref{fig:engine_def} (a), one directly regards the total excess work $W_{\mathrm{ex}}$ as the gain by considering the energy balance of the working substance, yielding an {\it inside} thermodynamic efficiency